mozilla/mozilla-opennews/what/community/scholarships/index.md

 ---
 layout: post_notitle
-title: Journalism code travel scholarships
+title: Journalism code ticket + travel scholarships
 section: what we do

 ---
 <img src="/media/img/index_opennewsphoto.jpg" class="topline">
 <p class="caption">The joyful crowd at the Hacks/Hackers Buenos Aires Media Party. (photo/Ramiro Chanes)</p>
 <h2>{{ page.title }}</h2>
-<p class="bodybig">The journalism code community is diverse and distributed across the globe. <a href="https://docs.google.com/forms/d/1NpOrZSbqWdUUtjy8K3qqhfnlkJ_Cuky96K-M43CyvlA/viewform">Events can be a great opportunity</a> to get together in person to chat and collaborate, but sometimes the cost of travel can be a hardship.
-To help defray the cost of attending conferences and other technical events, OpenNews is now offering $500 travel scholarships.</p>
+<p class="bodybig">The journalism code community is diverse and distributed across the globe. <a href="/what/community/eventsupport">Events can be a great opportunity</a> to get together in person to chat and collaborate, but sometimes the cost of travel can be a hardship.
+To help defray the cost of attending conferences and other technical events, OpenNews is <a href="https://docs.google.com/forms/d/1NpOrZSbqWdUUtjy8K3qqhfnlkJ_Cuky96K-M43CyvlA/viewform">now offering Ticket + Travel scholarships</a>.</p>

 Whether you're a newsroom developer at a small organization with a strained professional development budget or a freelance developer eager to learn more about journalism code, we want to help you attend events.
 [Apply today](https://docs.google.com/forms/d/1NpOrZSbqWdUUtjy8K3qqhfnlkJ_Cuky96K-M43CyvlA/viewform).

 ### What we're offering

-$500 for you to use toward the cost of attending an event on journalism technology or open source event where you'll bring a journalism connection.
-We'll also pay for the registration fee for the event, up to $1,000.
+* $500 toward the cost (travel, lodging, etc.) of attending an event on journalism technology, or an open source event where you’ll bring a journalism connection.
+* Full coverage of your event registration fee (capped at $1,000, but most events in the community cost much less).

 ### Who should apply
 * Anyone who is part of the journalism code community such as developers, designers, and data analysts working in newsrooms.